JohnScience/statue/README.md

 Internally, the crate uses [`tl`] to parse [`HTML`] and [`CSS`] selectors.
 This gives us extra speed and flexibility.
 However, the crate is not fully compliant with the HTML spec.

+## Note on perceived performance

+On its own, `initialize_elements!` macro leads to a minor increase in initial load time because WASM script will first execute selector querries first and only after that all the truly useful code will execute.

+Eventually, it can be possible to befriend `initialize_elements!` with some attribute macro, that would rearrange the code so that selector querries would get executed exactly when they are needed.

 ## File structure